-Signal Description
+Signal Description on page 339

 24.3.2.7 Start Frame Detection

 The start frame detection is supported in UART mode only.
 The UART start frame detector is limited to Standby sleep mode only and can wake up the system when a start bit is detected.